Amazon and Bernie Sanders, day 2: More jabs over wages and working conditions

 Amazon CEO Jeff Bezos has a net worth of $159 billion, according to the Bloomberg Billionaires Index.
 In July, he became the richest person in modern history.

 Sanders' statement came after he asked Amazon employees to share their experience working for the e-commerce giant.
-He noted that Amazon's warehouses are on the National Council for Occupational Safety and Health's list of most dangerous places to work in the US.
+Amazon's warehouses are on the National Council for Occupational Safety and Health's list of most dangerous places to work in the US, he noted.
 The organization says seven Amazon employees have died at the company's warehouses since 2013.
 Sanders said he'll ask the Occupational Safety and Health Administration to investigate working conditions at the fulfillment centers.

-Amazon quickly responded with its own statement Wednesday, along with a tweet saying that Sanders presented "misleading and inaccurate" allegations against the company's working conditions and wages.
+Amazon quickly responded on Wednesday with its own statement and a tweet saying Sanders had presented "misleading and inaccurate" allegations against the company's working conditions and wages.

-On Thursday, it tweeted: ".@SenSanders, the correct number for median US pay for full-time Amazon employees is $34,123.
+Amazon laced up its gloves again on Thursday, tweeting, ".@SenSanders, the correct number for median US pay for full-time Amazon employees is $34,123.
 The average hourly wage in the US for full-time associates (over 90% of associates) in our fulfillment centers, including cash, stock, and incentive bonuses, is over $15/hour."

-The company followed up by saying: "Over 90% of associates in FCs are full-time.
+The company continued: "Over 90% of associates in FCs are full-time.
 Like most companies, we hire temporary associates to help us manage the seasonality of the retail business.
 And every year, we hire large numbers of these temporary associates into full-time roles, and are happy when we get to do so."

 In its statement, Amazon said Sanders' claims about employees relying on SNAP -- it corrected Sanders' use of the phrase "food stamps," saying it's outdated -- are misleading because they include people who worked for Amazon for a brief period or were employed part-time.
 The company said it gives employees benefits including health insurance, disability insurance, retirement savings plans and company stock.
 It also said it has a "climate controlled, safe workplace."